matloff/fastLinearAlgebra/README.md

 ## Matrix-vector products

-You probably studies *simultaneous linear equations* in high school, e.g.
+You probably studied *simultaneous linear equations* in high school, e.g.

 3a + 2b = 8